mesbrj/IPyFIXweb/docs/ipyfixweb_project/c_builds/README.md

 >* openssl/crypto lib (of the base image).
 >> Because of it, libs like zlib are builded in this process.

-[The Dockerfile](../../../Dockerfile) is used to build and install the *tarballs* (source codes of libraries).
-The [pkg-config](https://people.freedesktop.org/~dbn/pkg-config-guide.html) is used to help correct compile and link the all libraries builded from source.
-The prefix install of all builds is: **/opt/**
+[The Dockerfile](../../../Dockerfile) is used to build and install the C libraries (source codes) from *tarballs* or *repos*.
+The [pkg-config](https://people.freedesktop.org/~dbn/pkg-config-guide.html) is used to help correct compile and link the libraries builded from source.
+The prefix install of all builds is: **/opt**

 **Current C libs builded**

 */opt/lib/pkgconfig/* - Metadata:

 ![C Deps](../images/dependencies.png)

 *References:*